Read time: 5 minutes

-The following advice was prepared with reference to the Architecture, Building Design and Copyright (2016) publication by the Australian Copyright Council.
-The information below outlines the basic concept of copyright and discusses some common areas of infringement and how to protect the intellectual property of an architectural practice.
+The following resource was prepared with reference to the Architecture, Building Design and Copyright (2016) publication by the Australian Copyright Council.
+The information below outlines the basic concepts of copyright, discusses some common areas of infringement and how to protect the intellectual property of an architectural practice.

 In Australia, copyright law is regulated by the Copyright Act 1968 (Cth) (the Act) and court decisions which have applied and interpreted the Act.